The Financial Aid Handbook offers policies and guidelines for student financial aid at the University of Mount Union.

 Students are required to notify the Office of Student Financial Aid when an outside scholarship is received.
 A copy of the scholarship award letter, certificate, or check can serve as notification of this award.
 If any adjustment to the aid award must be made, loans and employment will be reduced before any need-based awards.

 Policy for Multiple Merit Awards

 A merit-based scholarship or award is offered without regard for financial need.
 Students who may be eligible for multiple Mount Union scholarships and awards will receive at least the value of the highest scholarship or award.

 Consideration that is given for any portion of a second scholarship or award from Mount Union will be based on financial need and will require that the student file the Free Application for Federal Student Aid (FAFSA).
 The maximum award equals full tuition.
 Students who receive a full tuition scholarship are not eligible for additional Mount Union scholarships or awards.
 All University scholarships, awards, and grants are coordinated through the Office of Student Financial Aid.

 Following the NCAA Division III philosophy, the University of Mount Union does not offer athletic scholarships.
 The University does award scholarships and financial aid for student athletes on the same basis as it does for every other Mount Union students.

 Maintaining your Federal Financial Aid Eligibility: Satisfactory Academic Progress

 Federal regulations require the University of Mount Union to establish Satisfactory Academic Progress (SAP) standards for students receiving federal financial aid.
 In order for a student to continue receiving federal financial aid, the student is required to meet three standards of academic progress each academic year.

-The Office of Student Financial Services will review the SAP standards of each student at the end of the spring semester.
+The Office of Student Financial Aid will review the SAP standards of each student at the end of the spring semester.
 Students will be notified if/when they are not meeting the standard(s).
 Information concerning the appeal process will be included.
 Details about the SAP policy can be found in the University’s catalog.